MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-custom-ike-policy.md

 ### Add a link - General tab

 There are several details to enter on the General tab.
-Pay close attention to the Peer and Local BGP addresses. *The peer and local details are reversed, depending on where the configuration is completed.*
+Pay close attention to the Peer and Local Border Gateway Protocol (BGP) addresses. *The peer and local details are reversed, depending on where the configuration is completed.*

 :::image type="content" source="./media/how-to-create-remote-network-custom-ike-policy/add-device-link.png" alt-text="Screenshot of the General tab with examples in each field.":::